-Would you like to discover unknown yet extraordinary places to visit in Rome?
+Would you like to discover unusual and secret places in Rome?

 Attention: if you’re based in Rome, reading this article will cause you look to at those places you’re used to see every day with new eyes, since you may have never had the patience to observe them with greater interest.
 However, if you’re visiting Rome as a tourist, it will show you some fantastic venues, much different from the usual tourist attractions our Capital has to offer…